Turkey could buy more Russian missiles despite US warnings | ExBulletin

 The United States also sanctioned Turkey in 2020 for its purchase under a 2017 law aimed at pushing back Russian influence.
 It was the first time that the law, known as CAATSA, had been used to penalize a United States ally.

+I honestly cannot say that there is a healthy process in Turkish-American relations, the official Anadolu news agency said Thursday, citing Erdogan.

+Erdogan also told Turkish media that Turkey will buy new missile defense systems if necessary and that it is already developing its own.

-The issue is one of many sticking points in Turkish-American relations which also include American support for Syrian Kurdish fighters whom Turkey considers terrorists, and the maintenance of the residence in the United States of a cleric.
-Muslim accused of instigating the failed coup attempt against the Erdogans government in 2016.
+The issue is one of many sticking points in Turkish-American relations which also include American support for Syrian Kurdish fighters whom Turkey considers terrorists, and the maintenance of the residence in the United States of a Muslim cleric. accused of instigating the failed coup attempt against Erdogan’s government in 2016.

 |